-As an integral part of the Cariboo Homesteader group of services, this market aims to encourage the production of local food and household goods.
-By assisting local producers with the distribution of their goods, we provide Cariboo Homesteader Members with a convenient means to acquire these same local foods and household goods.
+As an integral part of the Cariboo Homesteader group of services, this market aims to encourage the local production of food and household goods.
+By assisting local producers with the marketing and distribution of their goods, we provide Cariboo Homesteader Members with a convenient means to acquire these same local foods and household goods.

 In a nutshell, we encourage Members to not only ‘Shop Local’ but to also ‘Produce Local’!

 The Homesteaders’ Market consists of a group of local farmers, producers and artisans (all referred to as “Growers” on the Market) located in and around 100 Mile House, B.C.
 We do our best to ensure that participating Growers are within a 100-mile radius of our communities’ market hub.

 The Growers are coordinated by a Market Manager to distribute their locally produced products to the South Cariboo community.
 Each farmer and gardener who sells products through this market is committed to supplying their Member customers with the freshest and highest quality vegetables, meats, herbs, eggs, fruits, flowers and transplants.
 The artisans also provide products that are natural, produced from their homes and crafted with a passion!

 All Farmers/Producers/Artisans are licensed or approved by the entity(s) that regulate their particular offerings.
 All Growers are thoroughly vetted through interviews with the Market Manager to ensure they meet the criterion of the Market (see Guidelines for Growers).